D.C. chefs raising money to fight racism have possibly created the world’s biggest bake sale

 today is the last day to get your orders in for my Bakers Against Racism bake-sale this Friday!
 Link in bio to place your orders 🍓 big shoutout to @bakersagainstracism for organizing this effort that started nationally and is now international!!! 👏🏼🍰👩🏽🍳 #bakersagainstracism #bombesquad #strawberryrhubarb #pie

-In Brooklyn, N.Y., Auzerais Bellamy is participating in Bakers Against Racism through her small business, Blondery, which sells mail-order blondies.
-A portion of the proceeds from the store’s Brooklyn Blackout blondies, which Bellamy describes as a “death by chocolate,” are donated to the Equal Justice Initiative.
+In Brooklyn, Auzerais Bellamy is participating in Bakers Against Racism through her small business, Blondery, which sells mail-order blondies.
+A portion of the proceeds from the store’s Brooklyn Blackout blondies, which Bellamy describes as a “death by chocolate,” is donated to the Equal Justice Initiative.

-Bellamy, 29, said sales have been through the roof in the past month from people seeking to support black-owned businesses like hers.
-They just sent out an order to Netflix last week, she said.
-Bellamy said she’s “super thankful for it” and doesn’t want to stop the momentum.
+Bellamy, 29, said sales have been through the roof in the past month, driven by people seeking to support black-owned businesses like hers.
+Blondery sent an order to Netflix last week, she said.
+Bellamy said she’s “super thankful” for the campaign and doesn’t want to stop the momentum.

 “I hope that after Bakers Against Racism is done, people continue to support us,” Bellamy said.
 “It shouldn’t be a trend.
 It should be something that we do all year round.”

-Once the massive transcontinental bake sale is behind them, Velez said Bakers Against Racism will continue to work to promote black causes and black-owned businesses.
+Once the massive transcontinental bake sale is behind them, Velez said, Bakers Against Racism will continue to work to promote black causes and black-owned businesses.

 “It’ll adapt and pivot just like the rest of everything in this world,” she said.
 “But I don’t know what that looks like yet.”